Personal blog by Serge van den Oever - als je maar lol hebt...

 2021 Technology Sitecore Most Valuable Professional

-XM Cloud comes with an out-of-the-box internal rendering host.
+XM Cloud comes with an out-of-the-box internal editing host.
 Deployment to this host is currently slow (Sitecore is working on decoupling Editing Host builds/deployments from CM builds/deployments so that Editing Host builds/deployments are fast).
-Lets use a locally running rendering host, and expose it to the outside world using a reverse-proxy so the Experience Editor and Pages can work with the rendering host on your dev box.
+Lets use a locally running editing host, and expose it to the outside world using a reverse-proxy so the Experience Editor and Pages can work with the rendering host on your dev box.

 Ok, you have access to XM Cloud, but now you want to extend the set of renderings available to design your pages.
 In this post I will take you on a trip to take this first steps.